Chimalhuacán: The municipality

 Chimalhuacan has a new park in the center of the municipality, Plaza Estado de Mexico Chimalhuacan, with a library, theater and other places for entertainment.

 The entry of the municipality has a monument to Chimalhucán, called Guerrero Chimalli, a 60-meter tall steel statue.

-The municipality has an area of 46.61 km² (17.996 sq mi).
+The municipality has an area of 46.61 km2 (17.996 sq mi).
 The adjacent municipalities are Nezahualcóyotl, Atenco, Texcoco, Chicoloapan, and La Paz.
 The city is the sixth largest in the state in population (after Ecatepec de Morelos, Nezahualcóyotl, Naucalpan de Juárez, Toluca, and Tlalnepantla de Baz).

 "La Degolladora"

 During September 2015, a series of attacks on the citizens of Chimalhuacan began.
-The attacker was nicknamed "La Degolladora" ("The Decapitator") by local and international press due to the use of knives to injure and kill people randomly.
+The attacker was nicknamed "La Degolladora" ("The Throat-Slitter", "The Slasher") by local and international press due to the use of knives to injure and kill people randomly.

 ″Loca Tristeza Mexicana″

 Six members of the ″Loca Tristeza Mexicana″ band were arrested in March 2021 for two murders in 2020.
 Band members were heavily armed and in possession of drugs.
 They were also implicated in a kidnapping and murder of a local firefighter in 2018.